Current as at and approved by the Board on 27 June 2018

 - The appointment of Dr Gary Weiss as Lead independent director.

-Each Director may obtain independent professional advice at the expense of the Group on matters arising in the course of their Board duties.
-The payment for the cost of the advice by the Group is subject to the approval of the Chairman, which will not be unreasonably withheld.
+Each Director may obtain independent professional advice at the expense of the Company on matters arising in the course of their Board duties.
+The payment for the cost of the advice by the Company is subject to the approval of the Chairman, which will not be unreasonably withheld.

 Principle 3: Act ethically and responsibly

 The Company has established a Code of Conduct that provides guidance to Directors and employees of the Investment Manager.
 Under these principles Directors will:

 - conduct business in good faith and in a manner that will maintain confidence in the Company’s integrity;

 - perform their duties to high standards of honest, ethical and law-abiding behaviour;

 - treat others with dignity and respect; and

 - not engage in conduct likely to adversely affect the reputation of Thorney Opportunities.